xuhusec/algoNotes/Trie/Introduction.md

 ![trie_imp](image\trie_imp.png)

 The above image illustrate how Trie is implemented.
 Each Node contains an array or a map of children.
 This is an N-ary tree.
 It is usually 26 to represents all lower case English character but in our example we have 52 to match the previous example with capital A .
 And a Node would have a mark to tell if this is a end of a key.
 In our example, that is the black square at the end.
 If it is back. then this is the end of a key.
 Please note that  the end of a key does not have to be the leaf node.
 Such as the in and inn.
-The first n is not the leaf but it is the end of a key.
+The first n is not the leaf, but it is the end of a key.

 Trie is another example of time space trade-off.
-This reduce searching time with common prefix.
+It reduces searching time with common prefix.